sokqi918/WQD7005_AA1/Talend Data Preparation/README.md

 Talend Data Preparation is a tool for data cleansing and data profiling.
 Below are the steps to data cleaning and data transformation.

-1. Missing value has been checked using Talend Data Preparation.
+**1. Missing value has been checked using Talend Data Preparation.
 After checked, we found out that the below columns have missing value.
-Handling missing value will be done in SAS Enterprise Miner.
+Handling missing value will be done in SAS Enterprise Miner.**

 | Columns                     | Missing Values (count) |
 |-----------------------------|-------------------------|